DownArrows/dab/README.md

 A "component" is a data structure with one or several methods that are also "tasks" (see next paragraph).
-By extension, we call a component (or "main component") several components and layers related to the same topic (eg. communicating with Reddit), especially in the context of configuration where they all depend on the same set of settings.
+By extension, we call a component (or "main component") several components and layers related to the same topic (eg. communicating with Reddit), especially in the context of the configuration where they all depend on the same set of settings.

 We call a `Task` (see definition in `concurrency.go`) a function that can be managed by a `TaskGroup`.
 The goal of a task group is to launch a function as a goroutine with a [context](https://golang.org/pkg/context/)